 Entanglement can occur if wildlife becomes immobilized in survey lines, cables, nets, or other equipment that is moving through the water column.
 The proposed seismic survey would require towing approximately 8.0 km (4.9 mi) of equipment and cables.
-This large of an array carries the risk of entanglement for marine mammals.
-Wildlife, especially slow moving individuals, such as large whales, have a low probability of entanglement due to slow speed of the survey vessel and onboard monitoring efforts.
-The Observatory has no recorded cases of entanglement of marine mammals during the conduct of over 8 vears of seismic surveys covering over 160,934 km (86,897.4 nmi) of transect lines.
+This size of the array generally carries a lower risk of entanglement for marine mammals.
+Wildlife, especially slow moving individuals, such as large whales, have a low probability of entanglement due to the low amount of slack in the lines, slow speed of the survey vessel, and onboard monitoring.
+Lamont-Doherty has no recorded cases of entanglement of marine mammals during their conduct of over 11 years of seismic surveys (NSF, 2015).